Open Excellence General Fund

 At Open Excellence, we fund independent research and innovative programs that revolutionize mental health.

-We recognize the value of medical and drug treatment, but we are informed by the fraught history of the impact that large donations and lobbying from the pharmaceutical industry has had on psychiatric practice.
+We recognize the value of medical and drug treatment, but we are informed by the fraught history of the impact that large donations and lobbying from the pharmaceutical industry has had on psychiatric research and practice.

 For this reason, unlike some of the bigger names in mental health non-profit work, we do not accept donations from pharmaceutical companies.